a2o/snoopy/README.md

 Snoopy can be installed by:

-* automated build procedure (preferred), or
+* automated installation procedure (preferred, installs latest version), or
-* using packages provided by your Linux distribution ("apt-get" or "yum" or "zypper" + "install snoopy"), or
+* using packages provided by your Linux distribution ("apt-get|yum|zypper install snoopy"), or
 * building it manually (detail in section 5.3).

-To start automated build procedure, run this command:
+To start automated installation procedure, run this command:

     wget -q -O - https://github.com/a2o/snoopy/raw/master/bin/snoopy-install.sh | sh

-**WARNING: This manual is for Snoopy version 2.0.1+.
-Snoopy versions below 2.0.1 are not supported anymore.
-Please do not submit any bug/feature/change requests that concern versions before 2.0.1.**
+**WARNING: This manual is for Snoopy version 2.1.0+.
+Snoopy versions below 2.1.0 are not supported anymore.
+Please do not submit any bug/feature/change requests that concern versions before 2.1.0.**